emulvi/ScientificComputingProject/README.md

 *****************************************************
 *****************************************************

 This is our project for NERS590.
-Here you will find a repository including a baic Hartree Fock and MP2 code as well as partially optimized Hartree Fock and MP2 codes.
+Here you will find a repository including a basic Hartree Fock and MP2 code as well as partially optimized Hartree Fock and MP2 codes.
 Unit tests are included to allow editing and testing of the following:

 *Solvers for the Eigenvalues of a system
 *Evaluaion of the Fock Matrix